Check out YouTube and SoundCloud for videos and recordings!

 The band remains true to the music (working diligently to replicate the actual sound of AC/DC), while playing around with the lyrics and changing pronouns to suit the gay angle.
 Hence, TNT becomes PNP (a song about the “party-n-play” status some gay men post in their online sex ads), Bad Boy Boogie becomes Gay Boy Boogie (do you really need to ask?), and Big Balls needed … no changing at all!

-To say the band is off-the-hook live is an understatement.
+To say the band is off-the-hook live is an understatement, even scoring a “pick of the week” in LA Weekly for a pre-COVID LA gig.
+The word of mouth has been intense and they are in-demand for live shows as clubs re-open.
 There is never a dull moment with all the costume changes and props being trotted out, all in the name of outrageous entertainment.
 Even those who say they don’t like AC/DC end up being fans.